Quitch/New-GW-Cards/README.md

 The `deal` function is used for card distribution.
 The `buff` function is the adding of units, mods, and AI mods (see GWO cards).
 The `dull` function is applied after `buff` and is for the removal of units and application of debuffs.

+### Setting up a loadout

+Open the mod's `start_cards.js` file.
+This file provides an example of how to load multiple start cards.
+Change the loadout IDs to match your card's file name, minus the file extension.

+### Setting up a tech card

+Open the mod's `tech_cards.js` file.
+This file provides an example of how to load multiple tech cards and setup the tooltips for them.

+Change the tech IDs to match your card's file name, minus the file extension.
+Change unit paths to the file path of the unit's JSON, using the structure `/pa/units/SOME_LAYER/SOME_UNIT_NAME/SOME_UNIT_NAME.json`

 ## Testing your mod

 1. Add `--devmode` to your PA [launch options](https://help.steampowered.com/en/faqs/view/7D01-D2DD-D75E-2955).